slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Things which are different in order to be different are seldom better, but that which is made to be better is almost always different.' -- Dieter Rams*

-### How to judge a man?

-Society judges people by what they can do for others.
-But we judge ourselves by our thoughts.

-Every word someone says is the tip of the iceberg.
-Underneath that word are thoughts, fears, emotions.
-Underneath those emotions is history and experiences.
-A single word is the final outcome of all of that history.

-> *'Judge a man by his questions, not by his answers.' -- Voltaire*

-> *'We should not judge people by their peak of excellence; but by the distance they have traveled from the point where they started.' -- Henry Ward Beecher*

-> *'It isn't what we say or think that defines us, but what we do.' -- Jane Austen*

-> *'Whenever you feel like criticizing any one... just remember that all the people in this world haven't had the advantages that you've had.' -- F. Scott Fitzgerald*

 <!--
 A fundamentalist gives answers, a scholar gives questions.
 > *'To understand is to know what to do.' -- Wittgenstein*